-Their irons are mounted closer to the heel of the plane than is the case with most other planes, so that the woodworker can grasp the front part of the body in the dominant hand, with the other hand around the iron and heel
+Their irons are mounted closer to the heel of the plane that is the case with most other planes, so that the woodworker can grasp the front part of the body in the dominant hand, with the other hand around the iron and heel.

 Apart from this, and a slightly flatter body profile, Japanese planes could be mistaken for traditional wooden planes from anywhere, including the UK.

-Wooden planes are usually made entirely of wood except for their irons, but in some cases they have metal clamps to hold the blade, and metal mechanisms for adjusting the blade.
+Wooden planes are usually made entirely of wood except for their irons, but in some cases, they have metal clamps to hold the blade and metal mechanisms for adjusting the blade.
 See What are wooden hand planes made of?

 Transitional planes are the half-way house between wooden planes and advanced metal planes.
 A transitional plane has a wooden body with a metal casting set into it, and usually metal parts to hold and adjust the blade.

 Infill planes have metal bodies filled with very dense hardwood on which the metal blade rests and from which the handles are formed.